COM-497-Spring2020/Notified/README.md

-# Notified
-Our Desktop Notification App
+# NotifiedGroup 2: Our Desktop Notification App